 You can use the same technique to later change the roles assigned to users: go to the “Users” page in the dashboard and select the user or users by clicking in the little box on the left of each row.
 Then use the “Change role to …” pulldown and click on “Change”.

-You can create users from scratch but it is recommended that you leave them to register themselves.
-This means that they must accept the terms of service when they register.
+You can create users from scratch but it is strongly recommended that you leave them to register themselves as doing it on their behalf can cause problems unless you do everything correctly.

 Your account was created for you so you should update information about yourself.
 You can either select “Edit my profile” from the pull down menu in the top right hand corner of the page which shows your username or you can do it from the “Users” page on the dashboard.